Social media - statistics on the use by enterprises

 The use of blogs or microblogs and content-sharing websites was less popular among EU enterprises, at 13 % and 21 % respectively.
 Corporate blogs are websites that are updated frequently, up to several times a day, with posts that contain text, images, audio or videos.
 Blogs can be used either inside an enterprise or for communicating with outside parties such as customers, business partners or other organisations.
 Microblogging is posting very short text messages, usually of a few hundred characters or less, and sharing hyperlinks to other websites, which usually contain longer text, videos or images.
 Multimedia content communities give enterprises the opportunity to share media content with potential or current customers, thus enhancing their marketing capacity.
 They may release photos and videos or share presentations and documents over the internet that may be linked to blogs and other social networking services or websites.
 The percentages of EU businesses using blogs or microblogs were highest in Ireland (33 %) and United Kingdom (32 %), multimedia content-sharing websites were highest in Finland (41 %) and Malta (40 %).

-Some 5 % of EU enterprises used wiki-based knowledge-sharing tools in 2015.
+Some 5 % of EU enterprises used wiki-based knowledge-sharing tools in 2017.
 A wiki is a website that in principle allows multiple users to create and collaboratively edit interlinked webpages using an internet browser.
 Wiki-based communication platforms may be open to a global audience or may be restricted to a selected network or community of partners.
 The highest percentage of EU businesses using wiki-based knowledge-sharing tools was registered in Lithuania (12 %).